Ichoui/aurora-front/README.md

 This project is available only on Android devices
 <br>
 1st Release date : mi-december 2019.
-2nd release, after 2 years of no maintenability (CORS problems, weather problems, Android compilation problems, no time...)
+2nd release, after 2 years of no maintenability (CORS problems, weather problems, Android compilation problems, love, no time...)

 ### Credits